CERN's staff recruitment policy is built upon the following 5 principles :

 - Whilst around one-third of the applicants are women with the appointment rate reflecting this proportion, specific efforts should be made in particular amongst scientists and engineers to encourage more applications from women.

-- The recruitment process should be fully accessible and support candidates with special needs.
+- The recruitment process should be fully accessible and support candidates who require reasonable adjustments.
 Adhering to W3C standards for the web interface will ensure colour-blind or people with reading difficulties may still apply.
-Alternative methods of application should be provided for candidates with special needs who are unable to apply via the online application form.
-Every effort should be made throughout the application, selection through to hiring process to accommodate special needs.
+Alternative methods of application should be provided for candidates who require reasonable adjustments who are unable to apply via the online application form.
+Every effort should be made throughout the application, selection through to hiring process to accommodate these requirements.